Przejdź do głównej zawartości

 An adapter is still required to deploy an Astro project with any server-rendered pages, no matter which output mode your project uses.
 Failure to include an adapter will result in a warning in development and an error at build time.

-Learn more about Astro’s rendering modes.
+Learn more about on-demand rendering in Astro.

 Removed: Squoosh image service